-A good patio heater has the power to expand a deck or patio from strictly warm weather use to a year-round living space for relaxing entertaining.
-Outdoor heaters come in 1,500-watt electric units that can produce up to 5,100 BTUs, gas heaters that can pump out a scorching 50,000 BTUs of heat, and wood-burning heaters that add the warmth and appeal of a crackling fire.
+A good outdoor heater has the power to bring a deck or patio from strictly warm-weather use to a year-round living space for relaxing and entertaining.
+Outdoor heaters come in 1,500-watt electric units that can produce up to 5,100 BTUs, gas models that can pump out a scorching 50,000 BTUs of heat, and wood burning heaters that add warmth and the appeal of a crackling fire.

-These powerful heaters are available in a variety of shapes in sizes, including 7-foot-tall tower heaters that provide warmth within a 360-degree heating zone, wall heaters that provide heat while remaining up and out of the way, and inviting table heaters that resemble the classic fire pit.
+Beyond fuel source, outdoor heaters are available in a variety of shapes and sizes, including 7-foot-tall tower heaters that warm within a 360-degree heating zone, wall heaters that take up very little room, and inviting table models that resemble the classic fire pit.

 - BEST OVERALL: Amazon Basics Outdoor Patio Heater